Arriving in Rio by air

 Once you have negotiated customs, you have arrived.
 Welcome to Brazil.

 Beyond the doors of the baggage hall you will find the normal chaos synonymous with international airports.
 Hundreds of people will be waiting to meet friends and relatives, tour guides will be frantically looking for their tour groups, and the porters will be trying to get you taxis, change your money, in fact do anything that avoids them actually having to carry a bag.
-Trolleys are normally plentiful in Rio, and free.
+At least trolleys are normally plentiful in Rio, and free.

 After leaving the relative sanctuary of the customs hall and duty free stores you will see a balcony representing the main radio taxi companies.
 The joy of these taxis is that you pay the fare before leaving the airport and this is posted on a board above the taxi company’s desk.
 You do not run any risk of being taken for a lengthy ride or any of the other tricks that normally greet foreign visitors at airports.
 If you speak Portuguese you can take the white Radio Taxis outside and pay what is on the meter.
 This can be a false saving, however, because if you catch the morning rush hour, when journey time will be closer to one hour rather than the norm, which is about 30 to 40 minutes, you may end up paying more.